A Dream Vacation – Me, my love (Road Trip) and the Villain (Office Leaves)

-> I want to make this trip in a Range Rover, though I don’t own it… forget owning it, I have never sat in this car.
-However, what I have read and seen in various blogs and video-logs, Range Rover is a powerful SUV which can climb mountains effortlessly without worrying about its underbelly being hit on a bad road.
+I want to make this dream vacation in a Range Rover, though I don’t own it… forget owning it, I have never sat in this car.
+However, from what I have read and seen in various blogs and video logs, Range Rover is a powerful SUV that can climb mountains effortlessly without worrying about its underbelly being hit on a bad road.
 Somewhere I read there was a discussion on Range Rover vs Ferrari.
-What Range Rover said to Ferrari was that ‘you can go faster, but I can go anywhere’.
-Such is the stature of this beast…which seems always on steroids…peppy engine, sturdy suspension…glitch free technology.
-Considering the dreaded reputation of Sach Pass, Zozila Pass, Kunzum Pass and Khardungla pass, I believe Range Rover is the most practical, robust and reliable friend to accompany with.
+What Range Rover said to Ferrari was that ‘you can go faster, but I can go anywhere.
+Such is the stature of this beast…which seems always on steroids… a peppy engine, sturdy suspension… glitch-free technology.
+Considering the dreaded reputation of Sach Pass, Zozila Pass, Kunzum Pass, and Khardungla pass, I believe Range Rover is the most practical, robust, and reliable friend to accompany with.

-Since this blog is about the dream vehicle drive, I could have chosen a Hummer too, but driving bulky vehicle of this size, on the narrow cliffhanger roads, specially between Killar to Kishtwar, is a big dampener.
-Boy, I am content a with Range Rover.
+Since this blog is about the dream vehicle drive, I could have chosen a Hummer too, but driving bulky vehicles of this size, on the narrow cliffhanger roads, especially between Killar to Kishtwar, is a big dampener.
+Boy, I am content with Range Rover.